TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-03-01-best-time-to-switch-gitlab-to-github.md

     I assumed they all were at a similar price layer.
 After today's call with one of my clients, I've learned about one benefit of GitHub Actions for private projects I didn't consider before. **So much it's worth the switch.**

-tweet: "New Post on #php 🐘 blog: The Best Time to Switch @gitlab to @github"
 ---

 Let's take typical arguments why Gitlab CI is not better than GitHub, one by one.